-For many years now, interface and interaction designers have been designing for graphical user interfaces (GUI).
-But in the recent years more and more so called natural language user interfaces (NLUI).
+For many years now, interface and interaction designers have been designing graphical user interfaces (GUI).
+But in recent years more and more so-called natural language user interfaces (NLUI) have been popping up.
 This means human-machine interaction does not happen by checking radio buttons, clicking buttons, swiping or scrolling but rather through spoken text in natural language.

 #1 Alexa, how do I protect you and my connected Amazon account with a password?

 You are located in my studio space.
 Other people have access to you.
 What if I am the jealous kind who does not want the other people in my office space speaking to you?
 What if I am the careful kind that does not want other people ordering from my Amazon account?

 #2 Alexa, why can’t I give you a name I have chosen for you?

 I bought a hamster once, and the hamster did not come with a name.
 I named him Goliath because he had such a wicked temper.
 I purchased you.
 I help shape your identity by adding skills.
 I should get to name you.
 Why can’t I?
 Your name could be our little secret and you know…. function as a password or something.

 #3 Alexa, Siri, and Google Home, why are you all female?

 Really, what is up with that and what will the effect be on our society?
 I speak to you loudly and clearly, like to a child.
 I do not have to say please or thank you or be polite in any way.
 I purchased you.
 You serve me and you are all female.
 When asking Siri the following question:” Hey Siri, what’s your gender?”
 She simply answers: “I don’t think that really matters.”
 Why then – if it does not matter – do you have a female voice?

 #4 Alexa, Siri, Google Home, have you ever read Grices’ politeness maxims?